hrydgard/ppsspp-site/docs/reference/whygold.md

 Whether you own PPSSPP Gold for one of those platforms or not, feel free to use the free version on any platforms you have, as much as you want.

-## Why do I need to enter my phone number when making a purchase of the PC/Mac versions?
+## Why do I need to enter my phone number when making a purchase of the Windows/macOS versions?

 The payment provider uses the phone number in its algorithms to prevent credit card fraud.
 It is not actually used - you will not get calls from anyone and it's not stored.

+## I have purchased PPSSPP Gold for another platform before.
+Do I need to buy it again?

+If you have previously purchased PPSSPP Gold, you can [request a license](/requestgold) for Android, Windows and macOS.

+## Can I make a repeated purchase to support the project even more?

+If you have already bought PPSSPP Gold and want to support the development even more, you can always [make another purchase](/buygold) for Windows/macOS or check it out on another platform.

+Thank you for your repeated contribution!